 In the past, I have written an article on Google Login integration with PHP.
-Following that article, when a user clicks on the login button they will redirect to the Google login page and come back again to the application.
-In other words, your users are away from your website for a while until they complete the Google authentication.
-If you don’t want to redirect users to the Google login page, another option is to show the Google login popup within your application.
-The user will enter their credentials and on successful authentication logged in to your system.
+Following that article, when a user clicks on the login button they will redirect to Google’s website for login, and after completing the authentication they’ll redirect back to your website.
+During the login process, your users are away from your website for a while until they complete the Google authentication.

 Get Google API Credentials

-- Go to Google Developer Console.
+• Go to Google Developer Console.

-- Select Credentials from the sidebar under APIs & Services.
+• Select Credentials from the sidebar under APIs & Services.

-- Under the Credentials tab, click on the Create credentials drop-down and select OAuth client id.
+• Under the Credentials tab, click on the Create credentials drop-down and select OAuth client id.

 Database Configuration